 To ease the transition of ECs into MIPS, the Centers for Medicare and Medicaid Services, or CMS, has designated 2017 a transition year.
 For the year, CMS is allowing ECs to pick their pace for participation.
 This is intended to make it easier for ECs to avoid a negative payment adjustment, while also giving ECs an opportunity to test their systems and processes for an increased level of participation in the future.

-In addition to reducing reporting criteria in 2017, CMS is also weighing the performance categories so that Resource Use will be zero percent of an EC’s MIPS score.
+In addition to reducing reporting criteria in 2017, CMS is also re-weighting the performance categories so that Resource Use will be zero percent of an EC’s MIPS score.
 Cost data for this category will still be obtained automatically through claims and ECs will still receive feedback on their cost performance, however it will not count towards their MIPS score in 2017.
 Performance data for the Quality category will count as 60 percent of an EC’s score, while Advancing Care Information and Clinical Practice Improvement Activity will count as 25 percent and 15 percent respectively.

-All ECs will be evaluated under MIPS unless they are exempt from the program, as allowed in Medicare Part B, due to falling below the low-volume threshold of $30,000 in revenue or having fewer than 100 Medicare patients.
+All ECs will be evaluated under MIPS unless they are exempt from the program, as allowed in Medicare Part B, due to falling below the low-volume threshold of $30,000 in revenue (Medicare allowed charges) or having fewer than 100 Medicare patients.
 ECs are also exempt from MIPS if they qualify as partial or full Advanced APM participants by meeting specified revenue or patient targets.
 While those who qualify as full Advanced APM participants in 2017 can earn a five percent lump sum bonus in 2019, it is important to verify whether you meet the APM or MIPS reporting requirements.